 Other Damages You May Seek Compensation for After a Pedestrian Injury

-- Lost Income: You can claim income losses when severe injuries warrant missing work.
+In addition to current, ongoing, and long-term medical care after a pedestrian accident, you may seek compensation for other damages.
+Your attorney and expert witnesses will analyze and calculate your compensatory damages to maximize compensation, which consists of economic and non-economic damages, including:- Lost Income: You can claim income losses when severe injuries warrant missing work.
 Lost income includes income, salary, non-salary commissions and tips, sick time and vacation pay, lost benefits, and promotions.
 When injured pedestrians cannot return to work at full or any capacity, their attorney will work with vocational or forensic economists to calculate diminished or lost earning capacity and loss of future earnings.

 - Property Damages: Property on your person that was destroyed in the accident are losses for which you may seek compensation after a pedestrian injury.
 Personal property items generally include cell phones, clothing, jewelry, smartwatches, headphones, bags and purses, shoes, glasses, sunglasses, laptops, and other portable electronic devices.